ibm-cloud-architecture/icp-backup/docs/entire.md

 # Backup and restore the entire ICP environment

-As described in the introduction, we don't recommend using a traditional server backup to persist an ICP environment (because of etcd).
+As described in the introduction, we don't recommend using a traditional server backup to persist an ICP environment after (because of etcd).

 However, a full environment backup might be required to quickly restore the environment to its initial state, then apply specific component restore, as documented at [Backup and restore ICP components](components.md)